JoshHutchison/Jedi-survival/README.md

 - The goal of the game is to survive for the longest
 - Extra: add a dash
 - Extra: Different enemies with different weapons
+- Extra: Make the map bigger, outside the original gamespace
 - Extra: Power pickups that give him force powers (force push, etc)
 - Extra: He has a multi color lightsaber, so he has to deflect the right color